Frequently asked questions

 What happens in case of bad weather?

 Outdoor workshops will continue despite bad weather unless we deem it to be unsafe.
-Wind is the biggest problem, and may mean we have to pitch the structure in a more sheltered spot.
-In cases of inclement weather, please make sure the children are dressed for the outside, with coats.
-If the weather is extraordinarily bad, we may have to switch to a classroom, but this is very unlikely, in fact we've only had to do it once.
+Snow is the only weather that we cannot operate in as the weight of it on the structure roof would collapse it.
+Wind can be an issue, and may mean we have to pitch the structure in a more sheltered spot. but we have NEVER had to cancel because of weather, other than snow.
+In cases of inclement weather, please make sure the children are dressed for the outside, with coats and hats.
+If the weather is extraordinarily bad, we can switch to a classroom, but this is very unlikely, in fact we've only had to do it once in more than 5 years of operating.

 I'm not sure my class will be all right with the 'dead things'.....

-perfectly understandable, but most children find the process fascinating.
-We approch the subject in a matter of fact way, but with respect for the animals.
+Perfectly understandable, but most children find the process fascinating.
+We approach the subject in a matter of fact way, but with respect for the animals.
 The activity my well inspire interesting discussion about food and where it comes from, and the morals and ethics of eating meat.
-We see this as a valuable part of the workshop.
+We see this as a valuable part of the workshop, essential to understanding the lives of hunter gatherers..
 It is very rare for children to become genuinely upset and gratuitous 'ewwing' or ghoulish behavious will be swiftly stopped.

 How much space do you need for the outdoor classroom?

 The Structure is circular and measures 11m including the guy lines.
-There is also a tunnel entrance which is 6m long, this is optional, but well worth deploying!
+There is also a tunnel entrance which is 6m long, this is optional.

 What are the other requirements for the outdoor experience?

 We are fairly self sufficient, our cave team all have backgrounds in outdoor pursuits.
-On single night stayover, access to a toilet 'after hours' is useful, but not essential as long as we have access to toilets first thing in the morning.
+On single night stayover, access to a toilet 'after hours' is useful, but not essential as we do bring our own.
 We ask that children are kept away from the structure at the beginning of the day, and at playtimes.
-The pegs for the structure present a possible trip hazard, and we need to be able to prepare for our sessions in relative peace- childrens curiosity often gets the better of them, and scores of them shouting 'caveman come out, caveman..CAVEMAN...COME OUT!!!' for an hour is not ideal!
+The pegs for the structure present a possible trip hazard, and we need to be able to prepare for our sessions in relative peace- children's curiosity often gets the better of them, and scores of them shouting 'caveman come out, caveman..CAVEMAN...COME OUT!!!' for an hour is not ideal!

 We also ask for a key/fob/code so we can get in and out of school property after hours, this is essential in case of emergency, or if we need to obtain food or materials for the next day.